bianca-and-greg-wedding/bianca-and-greg-wedding.github.io/_pages/faq.md

 Yes!
 The Estate at Moraine Farm is about 30 minutes north of Boston.
 There is plenty of free parking at the venue and there are signs to indicate where to park once you’re on the property.
 Just put ‘The Estate at Moraine Farm’ or '719 Cabot St, Beverly, MA' into Google Maps.
 If you don’t want to drive, we’ll be offering a shuttle bus from the Kendall Marriott Hotel.
 Please let us know if you're interested in the shuttle in your RSVP form so we can ensure there is space for everyone interested.
 We would like to request that everyone wear masks while on the shuttle.

+#### How do I get to the welcome party / farewell brunch location?

+Both the welcome party and farewell brunch are at 281 Concord Avenue, Cambridge, MA 02138.
+It’s ~an 18m walk from the Porter Square T station (on the red line) or an 11m drive from the Boston Marriott Cambridge.
+There’s free street parking in the area.
+Note: the red line seems to be under construction right now and may be replaced with a shuttle bus.
+It’s generally well signed, but when I’ve had to take that bus before, it picked up right outside the Boston Marriott Cambridge, on the Main Street side.

 #### Are kids invited?